|Ordered||25 Jan 1939|

-During battle against convoy HG-75, U-71 attacked an escort with a four-torpedo fan, but all missed.
-The escort fought back with depth charges for 7 hours, damaging the boat so severely that she was forced to return to base.
+During battle against convoy HG 75, U-71 attacked an escort with a four-torpedo fan, which missed.
+The former target then depth charged the boat for seven hours, leaving U-71 so severely damaged that she was forced to return to base.
 (Sources: Blair, vol 1, page 393)

 30 Nov 1941